becem-gharbi/esp-ota-cicd/README.md

 ## Library usage

-In order to automatically deploy the new firmware, this project provides a platformIO library
+To automatically deploy the new firmware, this project provides a PlatformIO library

 ```
 pio pkg install --library "bg-dev/OtaCicd"